Looking for a guide to Jiyugaoka Tokyo’s little Europe? Read further to know more about Jiyugaoka, a neighbourhood in Japan that feels like Europe.

 - Potato Cream: 1-25-2 Jiyugaoka, Meguro-ku, Tokyo

 For Vegetarians, get yourself a light meal at Koh Greens.
-They fresh and organic fruits and veggies to prepare the best food.
+They serve fresh and organic fruits and veggies to prepare the best food at this Vegetarian Jiyogaoka restaurant.
 It’s a salad bar where they serve their food in wooden bowls.
 I loved their salad so much and 100% recommend it.

 - Koe Green: 2-9-19 Jiyugaoka, Meguro-ku, Tokyo